SEKOIA-IO/documentation/docs/xdr/features/investigate/alerts.md

 The Alert Details header contains the `urgency`, the `name` and the `short ID` of the alert, as well as the following actions:

-- `Alert Status`: can be used to move the Alert through its lifecycle
+- `Alert Status`: can be used to move the Alert through its lifecycle by changing its status
-- Add to `Case`: add the alert to a case to gather all the needed information for an extensive investigation
+- `Add to case`: add the alert to a case to gather all the needed information for an extensive investigation
-- `Playbooks`: display the list of on-demand playbooks and be able to trigger them
+- `Playbooks`: display the list of on-demand playbooks and be able to trigger them.

+!!! note
+    Playbooks that can be enabled on alerts are "manual" playbooks (ie with a Manual Trigger).
+They also have to be enabled in the community to appear in the UI.

 The different sections of the page are then separated into 4 tabs: `Details`, `Tasks`, `Events` and `Graph Investigation`.